Instacart workers are striking over wages reportedly as low as $1 an hour

 — ICShopper55 (@ICShopper55) November 10, 2017

-Hence today’s action, which workers are hoping will draw attention to the issue.
+In today’s action, workers are hoping will draw attention to the issue.
 In addition to striking for higher wages, the workers want Instacart to make a few changes to their compensation structure, by charging customers more for large or heavy orders and making it more obvious on the app that you should really tip the Instacart shopper who schlepped 12 eggplants and a case of La Croix to your doorstep.

 This isn’t the first time that Instacart’s employees have banded together to try and get the company to improve its payment system.
 They recently reached a preliminary settlement of $4.6 million, in a suit brought by its workers alleging improper tip pooling and failure to reimburse workers for business expenses.ML